Cleaning Business Insurance

 Owned plant insurance

-Owned plant insurance protects you if you have to repair or replace your own plant machinery because it has been damaged or stolen.
+Owned plant insurance protects you if you have to repair or replace your own plant machinery, such as industrial pressure washers and steam cleaners, because it has been damaged or stolen.
 We offer cover limits of between £10,000 and £50,000.

 -